 Imperial College London

-James is a Research Associate at Imperial College London.
+James is a Royal Academy of Engineering Fellow at Imperial College London.
 His research focuses on the application of molecular simulations to study surfaces and interfaces.
 Currently, he is particularly interested in mechanochemical effects on lubricant additive behaviour.